-These are my mom's beignets recipes.
-They are very popular in Haiti as dessert, and even more so during Carnival in February.
+These are my mom's beignet recipe.
+They are very popular in Haiti as dessert, and even more so during carnival in February.
 You will find them addictive.
-They are different from the beignets served in New Orleans because the contain mashed bananas and are not as puffy.
+They are different from the beignets served in New Orleans because our version contains mashed bananas, and are not as puffy.
 Serve them sprinkled with granulated sugar. —Regine